zianonlyhk/ml_jet_tagger/README.md

 ---

-a tool for developing and testing machine learning models performing binary classification on monochromatic image set
+a tool for developing and testing machine learning models to perform binary classification on monochromatic image set

 ## About <a name = "about"></a>

-This tool was made in a summer internship project at University College London Department of Physics and Astronomy, aiming at building a machine learning algorithm to efficiently recognise electron pair production signals from their background jet noises in the ATLAS experiment.
+This tool was made during my summer internship project at the physics department of University College London, aiming to build a machine learning algorithm to recognise electron pair production signals from their background jet noises in the ATLAS experiment.

 Undergraduate students with limited experience on command-line interface (CLI) might find this tool particularly useful, as only editing text and running Python scripts are required.
 GUI development on university computing cluster can be then achieved by using the SSH feature in modern IDEs.

 ## Getting Started <a name = "getting_started"></a>

-It is more ideal to train machine learning network on GPU, which is widely availabe at university computing cluster.
+It is more ideal to train machine learning network on GPU, which is widely availabe on university computing cluster.
 To test if you can run Python codes on GPU, one can use a TensorFlow(tf) method:

 ```
 print("Num GPUs Available: ", len(tf.config.list_physical_devices('GPU')))